SpockReko/foodcoach-server/README.md

 brew install mysql
 ```

-Then, you type all this one row at a time to login to your MySQL and
+Then, you type all this one id at a time to login to your MySQL and
 create a database called **foodcoach**.
 This is the only name the application will recognize.

 ``` bash